horchi/linux-homectld/README.md

 # Hardware

 - Rapberry Pi >= 3.x
-- Relay Board
+- Relay Board with at least 8 relays to switch 230V and a max current which fit the needs of your components (lights, pumps, ...)
 - At least 3 One Wire sensors
 - ...
-- to be completed
+- ... to be completed !

 # Installation by package (only Raspbian Buster)

-**The install package is not available yet!
-Please use the ""custom build" section below!  **
+*The install package is not available yet!
+Please use the ""custom build" section below!  *

 ### install